Meet Our Specialists

 TRT can dramatically improve quality of life

-Regardless of cause, the symptoms of Low T can be quite debilitating.
+Regardless of the cause, the symptoms of Low T can be quite debilitating.
 Testosterone replacement therapy can dramatically improve quality of life and can be used in a safe and effective manner.
 Improvements can be seen quickly, including strengthened bones, improved muscle mass, increased energy, improvements in erection quality, mental clarity, and fat loss.
 There is also new evidence that optimal testosterone levels can help prevent some chronic conditions such as hypertension, diabetes, and heart disease.

-Low T almost always leads to a decrease in a man’s sex drive, or libido.
+Low T almost always leads to a decrease in a man’s sex drive or libido.
 A thorough history and physical exam from a physician who specializes in TRT, such as a Urologist, is essential to work through possible causes of a sudden loss of sex drive.
 Besides Low T, other conditions that could affect sex drive include thyroid disorders, sleep apnea, and (rarely) benign tumors of the pituitary gland.

 There are many forms of testosterone replacement available to men with Low T. Options include nasal sprays, topical creams or gels, intramuscular (IM) injections, and subcutaneous pellets.